lmantill/lmantill.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* MChem in Chemistry (with a Year Abroad), University of Leicester (University of Stuttgart), 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* PhD in Environmental Sciences, The University of Tokyo, 2018

 Work experience
 ======